Mystery over unused Euro 96 tickets

 He believes she might have picked up the tickets at a car boot sale without realising what she had.

+An estimate of £100-£150 has been placed on the set, which is to be sold on 23 May in Etwall.

-Alistair Lofley, football valuer at Hansons Auctioneers, said the buyer would not have been able to make every game, as some were played at the same time, and speculated the tickets might have been competition prizes.
+Alistair Lofley, football valuer at Hansons Auctioneers, said the owner of the tickets would not have been able to make every game, as some were played at the same time, and speculated the tickets might have been competition prizes.

 "For any diehard football fan, to think of these tickets going begging is hard to swallow," he said.